Adjusting to Life After Loss

 When someone who has been a significant part of our traditions is gone, we feel vulnerable, unsure of how to proceed.
 The closer the loss is to us, the more dramatic are its affects.
 We fear that life will never be the same, that we will not experience happiness and joy again because the person who was such a large part of it is no longer with us.

-In order to adjust, we have to re-define what these traditions mean to us, and how we can continue them in a way that they bring us joy and happiness.
+In order to adjust, we re-define what these traditions mean to us, and how we can adjust them to bring us joy and happiness once again.
 We ask the questions:

 - Is it possible to continue the tradition?
 If so, how?